adamhahne16/Assignment5ltu/README.md

 Processing dataset2, shape: (84588, 3)
 Estimated ground level for dataset2: 61.16522

-Beyond the results above is the 2 histograms you can see the folder.
+Beyond the results above is the 2 histogram plots you can see the folder.

 Okey so the objective of Task 1 was to estimate the ground level from two point datasets.
 This was achieved by analyzing the distribution of the Z-values ("vertical axis") using a histogram.
 The peak of the histogram, representing the most frequently occurring Z-value, so the most "estimated" ground level.
 This method is based on the assumption that the most common elevation in a terrestrial point cloud dataset corresponds to the ground.
 So like the most common height in a ground-based point cloud dataset corresponds to the ground.